protontypes/LibreSelery/README.md

 ```bash
 TARGET_DIR=<target_repository> && env $(cat ~/.openselery/tokens.env) python3 selery.py --config $TARGET_DIR/selery.yml --directory $TARGET_DIR --result results
 ```

-### Continuous Integration
-Use the [github template](https://github.com/protontypes/seleryexample) to create a new selery in your project.

 ## Contribution
 Constributors on the master branch will probably get emails with cryptocurrency.
 Only git profiles with emails on the Github profile page are considered.
 We will never send a URL in the note.